Virupaksha Temple, Hampi

+Scenes from the 2006 Telugu feature film Pournami were also filmed here.

 History

-The temple's history is uninterrupted from about the 7th century.
+The temple's history is uninterrupted from about the 7th century CE.
 The Virupaksha-Pampa sanctuary existed well before the Vijayanagara capital was located here.
 Inscriptions referring to Shiva date back to the 9th and 10th centuries.
 What started as a small shrine grew into a large complex under the Vijayanagara rulers.
 Evidence indicates there were additions made to the temple in the late Chalukyan and Hoysala periods, though most of the temple buildings are attributed to the Vijayanagara period.
-The huge temple building was built by Lakkana Dandesha, a chieftain under the ruler Deva Raya II of the Vijayanagara Empire.
+The huge temple complex was built by Lakkana Dandesha, a chieftain under king Deva Raya II of the Vijayanagara Empire.

-Ceiling Paintings in the Virupaksha date to fourteenth and sixteenth century.
+Ceiling Paintings in the Virupaksha date to 14th and 16th centuries.
 The religious sect of Virupaksha-Pampa did not end with the destruction of the city in 1565.
-Worship there has persisted throughout the years.
+Worship there has persisted throughout the centuries.
 At the beginning of the 19th century there were major renovations and additions, which included restoring some of the broken towers of the north and east gopura.

-This temple is the only well preserved and maintained temple in Hampi until date; the other numerous temples in Hampi were destroyed and ruined by the Bahmani sultanates.
+This temple is presently the only well preserved and maintained temple in Hampi; the other numerous temples here were destroyed by the Bahmani sultanate.